 Main Stage Adjudication Procedures

-The National Office will decline to screen a performance and return the fees within thirty days of receiving it if:
+The National Office will decline to screen a performance and return the fees within 30 days of receiving it if:

 The Main Stage adjudication school year will be divided into two seasons: Fall and Spring.
 As a result, all applications are due by October 15, 2019.